 Where is Salanga now?
 “At this point, we have well-established partnerships with organizations around the world and are very happy to see our partners grow and do their work better, with more professionalism and with greater impact.
 We work with organizations in many countries and they not only stay loyal to us as their partner but also recommend us to other organizations who may be struggling to measure impact or achieve their goals.”

 From an interview with Salanga’s co-founder, Jakub Nemec.

-Our team is international and multicultural, consisting of core staff and external colleagues from Czech Republic, Canada, Australia, Rwanda, and Mongolia.
 We operate from two main offices in Ottawa, Canada and Pilsen, Czech Republic, with team members based around the world.
 Due to the nature of our work we do our best to remain connected and accessible to our global organizational partners wherever they may be based.

 Jakub has worked in the field of international development and humanitarian aid for over a decade.
 In 2007 he founded Salanga.
 He is a practitioner at heart and draws on his experience to support Salanga’s partners in everything from program design to safety and security.
 Jakub understands the many demands and challenging contexts facing our partners, he ensures that Salanga is always providing customized and high quality support.